jiyong-park/jiyong-park.github.io/_pages/about.md

 	February 2014 - August 2019 (expected)
 	* Ph.D.
 Candidate in Management Engineering (a combined master's and doctoral program)
 	* Concentration: Information Systems, Economics of IS, Green IT
-	* Dissertation Title: “Toward the Sustainable Society: Three Essays on the Societal Impacts of Information Systems and Technology”
+	* Dissertation: “Toward the Sustainable Society: Three Essays on the Societal Impacts of Information Systems and Technology”
 	* Committee: Byungtae Lee (Chair), Wonseok Oh, Daegon Cho (KAIST), Kunsoo Han (McGill U.), Min-Seok Pang (Temple U.)

 * **Pohang University of Science and Technology ([POSTECH][2]), Pohang, Korea**